mode80/arvanity/README.md

 # arvanity
 a vanity address generator for Arweave

+### install

+fetch dependencies with

+  npm install

 ### usage

 node index.js XXX

-where XXX is the prefix you want the generated address to have
+where "XXX" is the prefix you want the generated address to have

 it ain't fast